brettz9/world-maker/README.md

 # API

 - ***WorldCreator(cfg)*** - Constructor accepting an optional `cfg` object with the following optional properties:
-    - `prompt` - A function which will be passed a code (currently only "userName" and "room"), a question to pose to the user, and a callback which should be invoked with an action (currently either one of the directions, or 'a' or 'attack' for attack) when the user responds.
+    - `prompt` - A function which will be passed a code (currently "characterType", "userName", or "action"), a question to pose to the user, and a callback which should be invoked with the response (currently either one of the directions, or 'a' or 'attack' for attack) when the user is finished providing one.
-    - `alert` - A function which will be passed a code (currently only "direction"), an alert message to the user, and a callback which should be invoked when the alert has been dismissed and execution can continue.
+    - `alert` - A function which will be passed a code (currently "wrongCharacterType", "wrongAction" or "wrongDirection"), an alert message to the user, and a callback which should be invoked when the alert has been dismissed and execution can continue.
     - `directions` - An array of allowable directions.
 Defaults to `['north', 'south', 'east', 'west', 'northeast', 'northwest', 'southeast', 'southwest']`.
 - ***WorldCreator.createWorld(gameJSON)*** - Public instance method to begin the game indicated by `gameJSON`. `gameJSON` can be either a JSON object or a string of a URL to retrieve for the JSON.
 (Will invoke `processJSON` with the result.)